Here is a video demonstration:

 RoboForm2Go only: RoboForm Data files (Passcards, etc) are stored in folder "\My RoboForm Data\Default Profile" of your USB disk.
 To change the folder where RF Data is stored, use "RoboForm2Go -> Options -> User Data -> Set Folder" command.
 Section on Portable.ini file provides more details on how RoboForm2Go data files are searched for on USB drive when RoboForm2Go starts up.

-Backing up and restoring RoboForm User Data is just copying files.
+Backing up and restoring RoboForm User Data is just a file copy process.
 You can do it yourself or RoboForm can do it for you.

 Backup User Data.